harukogaki/Snake/README.md

-# VueDemo
+# Snake

-> My epic Nuxt.js project
+> Try to avoid hitting the walls or eating yourself!

 ## Build Setup